tappst4r/School-Portfolio/README.md

 # School-Portfolio
-ROV
+ROV our team logo,
-Stands for our team members
+It Stands for our team members' names
 Remonde
 Vidal and
 Ong